Tgrli/quartz/content/focused feedback.md

 ---
 title: Focused Feedback
 draft: false
+tags:
+  - Creativity
 ---
-The previous two years post graduation was all about [[Self Directed Learning]].
+The previous two years post graduation was all about [[self directed learning]].
 2024 onwards is all about focused feedback.